unipart/suitecrm-dev-ops/README.md

 ## Installation

 Before installation, have Prerequisites fulfilled before selecting and running appropriate type of installation.

 ### Prerequisites

-1. In order to run this repo you should use a pc with a linux operative system or a mac, and you should ensure to have installed the following commands:
+1. In order to run this repo you should use a pc with a GNU/Linux Operative System and you should ensure to have installed the following commands:
     - curl
     - unzip
     - [docker](https://docs.docker.com/install/ "Install Docker CE")